lastparody/OPENGATE/README.md

 - **SNI Fragmentation** — Splits TLS Client Hello packets to prevent hostname-based filtering
 - **TCP Segmentation** — Breaks TCP streams into small segments to confuse stateful DPI engines
 - **DNS-over-HTTPS (DoH)** — Encrypts all DNS queries over HTTPS, eliminating DNS-based blocking and surveillance
-- **Automatic System Proxy** — Instantly routes all macOS network traffic through the bypass core with a single click
+- **Automatic System Proxy** — Instantly routes all system network traffic through the bypass core with a single click
-- **Local Network Broadcasting** — Turns your Mac into a proxy server, extending DPI protection to every device on your local network
+- **Local Network Broadcasting** — Turns your device into a proxy server, extending DPI protection to every device on your local network
 - **Launch at Login** — Automatically activates protection when you log in
-- **Universal Binary** — Runs natively on both Apple Silicon and Intel Macs
+- **Multi-Platform** — Runs natively on Windows, Apple Silicon, and Apple Intel devices

 ---